New York wineries at war with 15-minute delivery apps

+In a city like New York where time is money, his success is blazing

-New York, Dec 18 (EFE) .- The traditional “wineries” or neighborhood stores in New York, economic engine and the history of the city but also a meeting place for the community, are seeing their business jeopardized by the arrival from a number of food delivery companies promising deliveries within minutes.
+The traditional “wineries” or neighborhood stores in New York, economic engine and the history of the city but also a meeting place for the community, are seeing their business jeopardized by the arrival of a series of food delivery companies that they promise their deliveries in a matter of minutes.

 Winemakers fear that this competition will lead these businesses, almost all of them family-owned, to close permanently just when they were recovering from the impact of the crisis caused by the coronavirus pandemic, according to Francisco Marte, president of the Association of Wineries and Small Businesses , and Radhamés Rodríguez, from the United Bodegas of America.